lkpanganiban/openllama-experiment/README.md

 NOTE: There is a `run_default.py` which has a sample implementation directly lifted from the huggingface repository of the OpenLlama 3B.

 ## Execution Notes
-- This repository is running with the following specifications
+- This repository is running with the following specifications:
     - CPU: Ryzen 4500u
     - RAM: 8GB with 16GB Swap
     - GPU: None